mbsimonovic/terraform-aws-service-catalog/modules/tls-scripts/core-concepts.md

 ### Using local certificates to serve content over HTTPS
 First, [use the TLS Scripts module to generate our self-signed certificates locally](#how-do-i-create-tls-certs).

-Once you've completed this step successfully, you should see the following when you run `ls tls` in your working copy of `aws-service-catalog/modules/tls-scripts`:
+Once you've completed this step successfully, you should see the following when you run `tree tls` in your working copy of `aws-service-catalog/modules/tls-scripts`:

 ```
 tls